 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-Endeavour's main credit risk relates to cash held at banks.
-In management's opinion, the risk of loss due to credit risk is not significant as cash and cash equivalents are placed with high credit quality institutions.
+Endeavour's main credit risk relates to cash held at banks and the investment (note 3).
+In management's opinion, the risk of loss due to credit risk is not significant as the investment and cash and cash equivalents are placed with high credit quality institutions.